Deemen17/zmk-rgbled-widget/README.md

 - Enable `CONFIG_RGBLED_WIDGET_SHOW_LAYER_COLORS` to assign each layer its own color, which will remain on while that layer is the highest active layer

 These layer indicators will only be active on the central part of a split keyboard, since peripheral parts aren't aware of the layer information.

+### Caps Lock status

+- Toggle ⚪/⚫ indicate the Caps Lock status, based on the HID reports received from the host.
+- Enable with `CONFIG_RGBLED_WIDGET_CAPS=y`
+- When Caps Lock is active, the RGB LED will turn white (⚪); when inactive, it will turn black (⚫) or be turned off.
+- The LED state is updated whenever the host sends a new HID report, ensuring that the LED stays in sync with the actual lock state on the system.
+- Note: This feature only works on the central side of split keyboards, as the peripheral side does not receive HID reports.

 > [!TIP]
 > Also see [below](#showing-status-on-demand) for keymap behaviors you can use to show the battery and connection status on demand.